Louis Dreyfus Company

 This indicator is disabled as the company is only a processor or trader.

-The company only commits to carrying out environmental and social impact assessments before commencing any project "ecologically and socially sensitive regions", this does not clearly apply to all new development.
+The company only commits to carry out environmental and social impact assessments before commencing any project in 'ecologically and socially sensitive regions' however, this does not clearly apply to all new developments.

-The company only commits suppliers to carrying out environmental and social impact assessments before commencing any project "ecologically and socially sensitive regions", this does not clearly apply to all new development.
+The company only commits all suppliers to carry out environmental and social impact assessments before commencing any project in 'ecologically and socially sensitive regions' however, this does not clearly apply to all new developments.

 0 / 1